MontealegreLuis/phuml/CONTRIBUTING.md

 [Make][6] will run PHPUnit with the same options it runs in Travis inside the Docker container.

-You can alternatively run the test suite without this group of tests without the container
+You can alternatively run the test suite without this group of tests in your local environment.

 ```
 $ vendor/bin/phpunit --coverage-text --coverage-clover=coverage.clover --exclude-group=snapshot